Chanakya Neeti PDF Summary lays down many life lessons people should live by. It contains various Shlokas with their essence.

 For instance, if your personality reflects that you don’t have general knowledge about the world, you can learn it and improve it by taking courses or reading books.

 By fixing these little things and working on your attitude, you can improve your personality.

 9. Choose Snake Bite Over An Evil Person

 If you’ve got an option to choose from two things: a poisonous snake bite or an evil friend, select the former.

 But what does Chanakya want to convey through this?

 Let me elaborate on this:

-A snake bite will kill you only once, but a wicked or evil person will kill you repeatedly.
+A snake bite will kill you only once, but a wicked person will kill you repeatedly.

 It shouldn’t take a genius to understand this.

 Wicked people stay the same despite any circumstances.
 All they care about is themselves.